General Questions For Partners:

 - Will you be able to positively think toward the future and match your efforts to your words?

 - Who do you go to for counsel and accountability?
-When you’re single many times your friends act as counsel but when you’re building a new blended family (or any couple relationship) it is imperative to go to a neutral person (either faith based or professional therapist) because friends may have their own agendas and create larger issues.
+When you’re single many times your friends and family act as counsel but when you’re building a new blended family (or any couple relationship) it is imperative to go to a neutral person (either faith based or professional therapist) because blended dynamics differ from first family dynamics and friends and family may also have their own agendas and create larger issues.

 - What are expectations about your partner working and sharing resources after your marriage?